johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 ### Testing the API via the Mongo Console

 If you'd like to test this again, we can manually remove the document from the database with some help from the MongoDB console.
 Leave Node running and open a new terminal window.
-Type `$ mongo` in the terminal window to connect to the MongDB console.
+Type `$ mongo` in the terminal window to connect to the MongoDB console.

 If successful, you should see something along the lines of: